kelvinsekx/portfolio/src/content/articles/hello-mern/index.md

 ```

-## Serverlessly rendered Hello World with React and ReactDOM
+## Serverlessly Hello World
-In the previous section Hello World was statically written but that's below our aim.
-Let's rather do the same with React and ReactDom.
+In the section above, Hello World was statically written and that's below our aim.

+Instead of been static, we can leverage on React and ReactDom to make it even more awesome and dynamic instead of being statically dumped.

-To achieve this, Let's use the development version of the React and ReactDOM libraries from http://www.unpkg.com/browse/react@16.13.1 and put them into the head element in our index file.
+To achieve this, we would use the development version of the React and ReactDOM libraries from http://www.unpkg.com/browse/react@16.13.1 and put them into the head element of our index file.

 ```javascript
 <!-- index.html -->